Neighboring Sounds: Part 3: Bodyguards

-Late one night, while struggling to stay awake, Fernando becomes wary of a car suspiciously breaking periodically as it travels down the street.
+Late one night, while struggling to stay awake, Fernando becomes wary of a car suspiciously braking periodically as it travels down the street.
 On edge due to previously having been told a story of a security guard murdered after being caught unawares by a similarly suspicious car, Fernando rises brandishing his truncheon, but all that emerges from the car is a well dressed couple who have pulled over to vomit.
 Fernanda has a nightmare about waves of people hopping the fence in the night, until the gated entrances and gardens of the neighborhood resemble a densely populated favela.
 As Fernando lackadaisically patrols on bicycle, he comes across the ghost like Menino-aranha/slave boy in a tree.
 After him and another security guard accost the boy and punch him in the face, the boy flees running barefoot down the deserted night streets.

 João and Sofia visit the house she used to live in; as she revisits the rooms, she appears lost among her memories.
 Anco has a similar moment while gazing down the street and remembering how it looked prior to redevelopment.
 Francisco calls Clodoaldo’s security firm, but nobody picks up.
 Beatriz leaves to buy firecrackers to torment the dog after chewing out her housekeeper for frying the tone generator by plugging it into the wrong outlet.

 Anco hosts a party for his niece’s 13th birthday.
 There, João reveals to Dinho that he and Sofia have broken up, and muses on the charm of having large families.
 After the party, Francisco finds Clodoaldo and tells him to go to his apartment.
 He arrives with Claudio, to Francisco’s disapproval, but he allows him to stay.
 Francisco tells them that Reginaldo, his foreman for many years, has been murdered, so he wants them to provide him with some extra security; however, when Clodoaldo and Claudio ask Francisco whether he believes he has any connection to the killing, Francisco refuses to answer.
 Claudio then tells Francisco that they’d been to see Reginaldo and reveals to him that they are the sons of Antonio and nephews of Everett; while the film never specifies, it is implied that near the end of the dictatorship, Francisco had them murdered over a fence dispute.
 Upon this revelation, all three men stand up.